SivakumarM-ks005/tcvone/frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## install for login token and mail
+npm install --save jsonwebtoken nodemailer

+## to generate 64 bit encry key to use this "require('crypto').randomBytes(64).toString('hex')" in terminal
+## copy the token and add in env file

+## to check encrypto token jwt.io